syeandel/Einstein_IFE/README.md

 ### Final Comments

 The example given here used a very simple system and very few integration points along each pathway.
-For publication worthy results it is vital to ensure every calculation is fully converged and the thermodynamic pathways are adequately sampled.
+For publication quality results it is vital to ensure every calculation is fully converged and the thermodynamic pathways are adequately sampled.

 </details>